StefanNachov/cloud-based-infrastructure/README.md

 - VPN
 - Grant admin access
 - Admin Rights Control
-- Logs and Who has the rights to see them will have a monitor window
+- Logs
-- Ai to detect suspicious logs for installing bad software(4 examples only just a few checks)
+- Ai to detect suspicious logs for installing bad software(4 examples)
-- A process that sandboxes download files such as (.exe) upload to virus.total.com and if the results are good continue the execution if adming rights are enabled.
+- A process that sandboxes downloaded files such as (.exe), upload them to virus.total.com and if the results are good continue the execution if adming rights are enabled.